Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Introduction

 \section{Introduction}

 Strong electron-phonon interaction is a crucial ingredient in the physics of many functional materials\cite{pol1}.
 Among these are phonon mediated superconductors like alkali doped fullerides\cite{fullerides}, BiO based compounds\cite{BiO}, the colossal magnetoresistance manganites\cite{CMR,man}, and possibly even the cuprates \cite{cpr1,cpr2}.
-The presence of strong electron-phonon (EP) coupling in these materials is suggested in some cases by mid-infrared absorption \cite{fullerides,BiO} and in some others by neutron scattering \cite{cpr1,cpr2}.
-In doped manganites\cite{weber}, one observes anomalous broadening and softening of bond-stretching phonons along the $[110]$ direction in the vicinity of a short-range charge ordered (CO) insulator.
-Similar softening and band-splitting features have been reported in doped nickelates\cite{kajimoto} near a checkerboard ordered phase.
-In cuprates \cite{reznik}, phonons are strongly affected for momenta close to the ordering wavevector of stripe order.
+The presence of strong electron-phonon (EP) coupling is suggested in some cases by mid-infrared absorption \cite{fullerides,BiO} and in some others by neutron scattering \cite{cpr1,cpr2, weber1,weber2,weber3,weber4,kajimoto,reznik,dean,braden}.

+Strong EP interaction leaves an imprint on the phonon spectrum.
+In some metallic manganites, near a short-range charge ordered (CO) insulator \cite{weber1,weber2,weber3,weber4}, one observes anomalous broadening and softening of bond-stretching phonons.
+Similar softening and band-splitting have been reported in doped nickelates\cite{kajimoto} near a checkerboard ordered phase.
+In cuprates phonons are strongly affected \cite{reznik} for momenta close to the wavevector of stripe order, and recent experiments reveal a non-trivial temperature dependence of the softening wavevector \cite{dean}.
+Finally, giant phonon anomalies have been observed in doped bismuthates \cite{braden}.
+The effects above trace back to polaronic correlations in these materials.
-Strong EP coupling leads to formation of a bound state between an electron and a phonon cloud.
-This large mass object, the polaron, moves via coherent tunneling in the ground state.
-The overall parameter space of the EP problem involves: (i)~the ratio $\lambda$ of `polaron binding energy' $E_p$ to electron hopping $t$, (ii)~the ratio $\gamma$ of the phonon frequency $\Omega$ to electron hopping, indicating the degree of `adiabaticity', (iii)~the electron density $n$, and (iv)~the temperature $T$.
-The physically interesting regime corresponds to large $\lambda$, small but finite $\gamma$, finite $n$ (as in real metals), and finite $T$.
-The problems are broadly to (a)~understand ordering tendencies and spatial correlations in the system, (b)~clarify the spectral and conducting properties of the polaron fluid, and (c)~the impact of polaron formation and charge correlations on the phonon dynamics.

-The zero temperature EP problem has been tackled by various methods like Migdal-Eliashberg (ME) perturbation theory\cite{ME theory}, variational techniques\cite{var}, numerical diagonalization\cite{diag}, and the adiabatic expansion approach\cite{adiabatic expansion}.
-This has created an understanding of ground state energies, polaron bandwidth, and electron effective mass from variational studies.
-Thermal effects can be probed, again, via ME theory (except for a possible breakdown at strong coupling), and non perturbative schemes like quantum Monte Carlo \cite{QMC} (QMC) and dynamical mean field theory \cite{DMFT} (DMFT).
-DMFT suggests the formation of polaronic quasparticles at low temperature and a non trivial broadening with increasing temperature\cite{capone}.